NAXA NX-249 Portable MP3/CD AM/FM Stereo Radio Cassette Player/Recorder w/ Subwoofer & Remote Control

 While not well known in the American market, Philips is known the world over for making very good products.
 I wouldn't let the reviewer below, who had a SINGLE bad experience (as could happen with any product), to dissuade people from buying very good products from this company.

-THIS PRODUCT IS AWESOME5
+THIS PRODUCT IS AWESOME

 The person who made the review about it being junk....they probably are not careful about electronics and ruined it right out of the box.
 THIS PRODUCT IS AWESOME!
 IT EVEN HAS A REMOTE!
 THE MOST EXPENSIVE SONYS DON'T HAVE THAT!
 EVERYONE SHOULD BUY ONE!

-Piece of JUNK!1
+Piece of JUNK!

 This device is flimsy and cheap.
 It broke within 1 hour of use.
 The sound is average at best.
 The error I got on this CD Player wasn't even listed in the troubleshooting guide.